 - mix fibres into uniform blends or add dyes or chemicals

 - examine final products for defects.

-A cutter creates patterns that can be made into clothes.
-Cutters arrange patterns for garments on a piece of cloth or marker paper,ensuring that no material is wasted, and then cut the cloth using shears, a hand-held electric cutter or computer-assisted cutting equipment.
+A cutter create and arrange patterns for garments on a piece of cloth or marker paper, ensuring no material is wasted, and then cut the cloth using shears, a hand-held electric cutter or computer-assisted cutting equipment.

 A material handler checks that parts of garments are sorted according to style, size and colour before they go to the machinists to be sewn up.